 Remember, truck accident claims don’t have an indefinite expiration date.
 So, if you pass the two-year statute of limitations under OCGA § 9-3-33, don’t expect to win any settlement.
 This is why it’s crucial that you quickly get help from a lawyer.
 That way, you can get started building a solid case and winning a fair settlement for your truck accident.

 Talk to a Truck Accident Lawyer in Georgia for Free Today

 Each of the above factors will be considered when calculating the settlement value of the truck accident case.
 You should also be aware that the insurance company will likely offer you a settlement that is way below the amount you and your lawyer calculate.
 Whatever you do, never accept the first offer.

-You will need a lawyer who knows how to negotiate for a settlement that is actually fair to you.
+You will need a lawyer who knows how to negotiate a fair settlement for you.
 The goal is to get you full compensation for your damages.
-At John Foy & Associates, we have been doing just that for countless truck accident victims of the past 20 plus years.
-To discuss your case with us during a FREE consultation today, call (404) 400-4000 or contact us now.
+At John Foy & Associates, we have been doing just that for countless truck accident victims of the past 20-plus years.
+To discuss your case with us during a free consultation today, call or contact us now.